tahmid-chowdhury/SOFE4630U-MS1/README.md

    - Print the values of the dictionary.

 ## Deliverables
+1. A GitHub link to the scripts used in the Design part.
-1. A report that includes the discussion and the design parts.
+2. A report that includes the discussion and the design parts.
-2. An audible video of about 3 minutes showing the smart meter application.
+3. An audible video of about 3 minutes showing the smart meter application.
-3. Another audible video of about 5 minutes showing the design part.
+4. Another audible video of about 5 minutes showing the design part.

-Put the video links inside your report, and submit the report.
+Put the GitHub link and video links inside your report, and submit the report.